medialab/minet/docs/cli.md

 # Minet Bluesky Search Post Command

-Search for Bluesky posts using their HTTP API.
+Search for whether Bluesky posts matching a query or multiple Bluesky posts matching respectively successives queries from column of a CSV file.
+This command uses the Bluesky HTTP API.

 Positional Arguments:
   query_or_query_column         Single query to process or name of the CSV
                                 column containing querys when using -i/--input.

-Options:
+Optional Arguments:
   --author AUTHOR               Filter posts by the given account (with or
                                 without the @).
 Handles are resolved to DID before query-time.
 Equivalent to